autosapien/CarND-Vehicle-Detection/README.md

     svc = joblib.load('svc_classifier.pkl')
 ```

-Now that we have have a classifier that, given a 64x64 image, can say if that is a car or not we can examine the view from the windshield and try and identify where the cars are on the road.
+Now that we have have a classifier that, given a 64x64 image, can predict if that is a car or not.
+Now we can examine the view from the dashboard and try to detect the cars on the road.

 ## Detecting Cars